 21. Suggest How To Deal With Ethical Dilemmas?

 Answer: Business ethics are a prime concern for any organization.
 It revolves around the acceptance of gifts and attending lunch and dinner offers done in lieu of drawing biased decisions.
 But it is strictly against any business norm.
 Dilemmas may be felt in certain instances where a “no” would work even if the stakeholder is a close associate.
 Thus for dealing with ethical dilemmas, the commitment and honesty towards the organization are to be recapitulated.
-Ethical Dilemmas has the only solution to say “no” with confidence.
+Ethical Dilemmas have the only solution to say “no” with confidence.

 22. Define How You Contributed To The Management Process In The Present Firm?